TUDelft-books/FAIR4TU_Submission_Help/book/submission_workflow/setting_access_levels.md

 * Anonymize data to irreversibly remove identifiable information and prevent individual identification.
 It can then be published open access.
 * If anonymization is not possible, consider replacing identifiable information with pseudonyms, while being aware that this still allows for potential re-identification.
 * Ensure pseudonymized data is shared only under restricted access and does not include sensitive data or special categories of personal data.

+Additional information about handling personal and sensitive data can be found in this [link](https://utrechtuniversity.github.io/dataprivacyhandbook/).

 You can comply and contribute to a responsible research environment by ensuring you follow GDPR and institutional guidelines on handling personal data.
 Always double-check to ensure you have selected appropriate access levels to balance openness with privacy considerations.